thp/pyotherside/docs/index.rst

 PyOtherSide Developer Guide
 ===========================

-*PyOtherSide* is a Qt 5 QML Plugin that provides access to a Python 3 interpreter from QML.
+*PyOtherSide* is a QML Plugin for Qt 5 and Qt 6 that provides access to a Python 3 interpreter from QML.
 It was designed with mobile devices in mind, where high-framerate touch interfaces are common, and where the user usually interfaces only with one application at a time via a touchscreen.
 As such, it